greguz/rxlax/README.md

 Make Rx.js to relax a bit.

 This lib is useful to handle the [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/) problem with Rx.js.
+While currently exist _other methods_ to handle this problem, I've found that these methods are not always suitable for all cases, or the resulting code is just too complicated to achieve the solution.
+This lib try to solve this problematic with just a simple operator.

 - Node.js >= 8.x
 - Rx.js 6.x
 - Zero dependencies
 - TypeScript support

+Technically this operator map the source data into an observable of the resulting data, so you have to use another operator like [mergeAll](https://rxjs-dev.firebaseapp.com/api/operators/mergeAll) to retrieve the resulting data.

 ## Example